Services Provided

 Head of Wills & Probate

-He has extensive knowledge and is known for his efficiency and friendly manner.
+She has extensive knowledge and is known for her efficiency and friendly manner.

-Lisa has worked for Sanders Witherspoon since January 2016 and is a valuable member of our Wills & Probate team.
+Lauren has worked for Sanders Witherspoon since February 2024 and is a valuable member of our Wills & Probate team.

 Life is frequently more complicated than we first anticipate.
 We expect to be discussing the estate frequently as the weeks and months go by.
 There are many decisions to be made, technical issues to address and we also get involved in down to earth questions such as how best to sell property or deal with beneficiaries.
 Our clients benefit from our extensive knowledge and practical judgement.